Festivals & Events

 The fire that started it all

 In 1657, the Great Fire of Meireki tore through Edo (now Tokyo) destroying around 70 percent of the city.
 Approximately 100,000 people perished in the fire which lasted three days.
-Afterwards, the Jobekeshi fire brigade was formed to protect sites such as the Edo Castle , setting up full-time fire brigades across the city.
+Afterwards, the Jobikeshi fire brigade was formed to protect sites such as the Edo Castle , setting up full-time fire brigades across the city.

 A performance steeped in history

 In the beginning, climbing played a huge role in firefighting.
 Firefighters were nimble scaffolding workers who, when a fire broke out, would quickly tear down the surrounding houses to prevent the fire from spreading.
-At the Dezomeshiki Acrobatics festival, watch as they demonstrate this when they scale the poles.
+At the Dezomeshiki Acrobatics festival, watch as they demonstrate this when they scale the ladders.